 The Razer Blade 15’s gaming experience is as much about the screen as it is about the GPU.
 A 300Hz refresh rate screen might sound like overkill, but it ensures that your GPU is never held back by your display.
 The result is insanely fast and fluid gaming, no matter what genre you play.
 There’s a 4K OLED option as well, but the 1080p 300Hz model is the best choice for gamers.

-Of course, the Razer Blade 15 is famous for being a gaming laptop that does more than gaming.
+Of course, theis famous for being a gaming laptop that does more than gaming.
 With up to an eight-core 10th-gen Intel processor, there’s plenty of performance to handle tasks like video rendering.
 Thanks to how thin it is, you won’t mind taking your work (and gaming), anywhere you need it.

 Read our in-depth Razer Blade 15 review

 Why you should buy this: It’s the best gaming machine you can buy for less than $1,000.

 Who it’s for: Students, gamers, anyone who wants a gaming laptop but doesn’t want to break the bank.

 Why we picked the Dell G5 SE Gaming Laptop:

 You can’t expect a sub-$1,000 gaming laptop to sport a cutting edge design.
 But thanks to the Dell G5 SE, you can expect top-notch performance.
 It’s an all-AMD solution, featuring the latest Ryzen 4000 processors with 8 cores and 16 threads.
 These are killer gaming and content creation chips, and the G5 SE makes great use of them.

 The Radeon RX 5600M is the graphics card choice, even available in the $880 configuration, which easily beats the Nvidia GTX 1650 that shows up in many gaming laptops at this price.